Cartoonist: Jay Stephens

 web: www.blackeye.ca twitter/instagram/facebook: @blackeyebooks

 Press/Business contact: email@example.com

-Black Eye Books is thrilled to launch the second issue of Dwellings by Harvey and Eisner-Award nominated cartoonist Jay Stephens -- his first ongoing comic book series in over twenty years.
-The first issue of the series, Dwellings No 1: ‘They Know’, was a smash success, funded in just three hours, featured as a Kickstarter ‘project we love’, and raising over $18,000.
+Black Eye Books is thrilled to launch the fourth issue of Dwellings by Doug Wright Award Winner and Harvey and Eisner-Award nominated cartoonist Jay Stephens.
+The first issue of the series, Dwellings Vol. 1: ‘They Know’, was a smash success, funded in just three hours, featured as a Kickstarter ‘project we love’, and raising over $18,000.

-As with previous Black Eye projects, Dwellings No 2 is being offered to readers as a pre-order via crowdfunding, which will run from March.
-18–April 17, 2021 on Kickstarter at http://go.blackeye.ca/kickstarter
+As with previous Black Eye projects, Dwellings Vol. 4 is being offered to readers as a pre-order via crowdfunding, which will run from August 2–31, 2022 on Crowdfundr at http://go.blackeye.ca/dwellings

 “…a masterful job… I couldn’t be more impressed with the art and storytelling.” —Seth, Clyde Fans, Palookaville

 “Stephens is building a complex and immersive fictional world here that references many of the darker aspects of our own, while at the same time overtly wishing that the pre-packaged saccharine innocence so many of us grew up bombarded with could be true.
 I guess dreams really do die hard, after all—but nightmares?
 They go on forever.” — Four Color Apocalypse